NoBrainerORM/nobrainer.io/docs/rql_layer.md

 The criteria will not use the defined options, because the RQL command is actually ran when calling `count`, which is outside the `NoBrainer.with()` block.
 It is a bad practice to return criteria from a `NoBrainer.with()` block.
-More information can be found in the multi-tenancy section.
+More information can be found in the [Multi Tenancy](/docs/multi_tenancy) section.

 `NoBrainer.with()` can be nested, and is thread safe.